The Life Sciences Law Review: Singapore

-- First, a new test for informed consent in response to the Singapore Court of Appeal's recent adoption of the Modified-Montgomery test in 2017,170 which introduced a patient-centric assessment of 'material information'.
+- First, a new test for informed consent in response to the Singapore Court of Appeal's recent adoption of the Modified-Montgomery test in 2017,152 which introduced a patient-centric assessment of 'material information'.
 The new formulation of the test proposed by the Workgroup wishes to 'make it clear that [materiality of information to be given to patients] should be assessed by a [responsible body of doctors]'.153

 2 A body established under the Health Sciences Authority Act (Chapter 122C).

 3 To be repealed on the coming into operation of Section 76(1) of the Medicines Act (Chapter 176).

 5 Registered medical practitioners refer to doctors registered under the Medical Registration Act (Chapter 174).

 7 The Schedule (Poisons List) to and Section 7 of the Poisons Act.